xanzheus/covid-19-tracker/README.md

 # Covid 19 Tracker
-An app that give you infected, recocered, deaths data of Covid19 with beautiful chart You can try it at https://yossansr.github.io/covid-19-tracker/
+An app that give you infected, recocered, deaths data of Covid19 with beautiful chart.

+You can try it at https://yossansr.github.io/covid-19-tracker/

 This app implement: